Apple Cider Vinegar: Home Remedy for Dog Ear Infection

 If you know your dog’s eardrum is intact, you can start the vinegar ear treatment:

-4. After massaging, allow your dog to shake his head.
-The excess vinegar solution will come out, along with any debris from inside the ear canal.
+• After massaging, allow your dog to shake his head.
+The excess vinegar solution and any debris from inside the ear canal will come out.

-You don’t need to swab your dog’s ear but might want to wipe debris from the ear flap.
+You don’t need to swab your dog’s ear, but you might want to wipe debris from the ear flap.

 Apple cider vinegar is best.
 However, apple cider vinegar may stain white or light-colored fur.
-If your dog has white or light-colored, you may want to use distilled white vinegar instead.
+If your dog is white or light-colored, you may want to use distilled white vinegar instead.

 Vinegar Ear Cleaning Schedule